szaryvip/EasyFooder/README.md

 *Manually*: For manual activation, run `source venv/bin/activate` to activate the virtual environment and `deactivate` to finish.
 While the environment is activated, run your commands as you normally would using `python3` as your interpreter.

 *Automatically*: In order to automatically launch a ready configuration, use `run.sh` script to run the app using the newly created virtual environment.
-Currently the script uses venv to launch the django server and open a webpage: http://127.0.0.1:8000/test_app.
+Currently the script does not launch anything, as database automization is not supported yet.
 This content will be updated accordingly.